Battle of the Twin Tunnels

 The Battle of the Twin Tunnels (Bataille de Twin-Tunnels) took place during the Korean War.
 In which the UN forces inflicted heavy casualties on the People's Volunteer Army (PVA).
-The "Twin Tunnels" refer to a series of railroad tunnels along the Central Line in eastern Jije-myeon, Yangpyeong County, Gyeonggi-do Province, South Korea.
+The "Twin Tunnels" refer to a series of railroad tunnels along the Central Line in eastern Jije-myeon, Yangpyeong County, Gyeonggi Province, South Korea.

 A series of battles, including Twin Tunnels, the Battle of Chipyong-ni and the Third Battle of Wonju between January and February 1951 marked a turning point in many ways for the entire Korean War.